abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-nginx-ingress-controller.md

 - server: URL used to access the ACME server’s directory endpoint.
 - privateKeySecretRef: Kubernetes secret to store the automatically generated ACME account private key.

-The ingress resources use the HTTP-01 challenge.
+The Issuer resources use the HTTP-01 challenge.

 ```
 NAMESPACE=abcdesktop